 Both trusts face many of the same challenges – ensuring we have enough staff, managing our waiting lists, ensuring our patient can access high quality care wherever they live, responding to the COVID-19 pandemic and recovering and transforming our services.

-We have made progress in many of these areas by working collaboratively during the last few years.
-As a result, we feel confident that as a single organisation we will be best placed to offer high quality and resilient services to the people of Devon now and in the future.
+We have made progress in many of these areas by working collaboratively during the last few years, and we feel confident that as a single organisation, we will be best placed to offer high quality and resilient services to the people of Devon now and in the future.